Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Why Do Supplements Clump?

-Those pre-workout ingredients are substances that attract moisture and hold water molecules at normal or room temperature [1].
+These ingredients are hygroscopic, meaning they draw moisture and hold water molecules at room temperature, as explained by Science Notes [1].

 How To Prevent Pre-workout From Hardening?

-Close up shot of a woman mixing pre-workout
+Close up shot of a woman preparing pre-workout

 To prevent pre-workout from hardening, you should follow a few standard rules.